Progress report for GNE19-205

 Education & Outreach Activities and Participation Summary

 Because of receiving this SARE grant, I have been connected to other researchers in the New England area who also work with tarping systems.
 In particular, I am working with Sonja Birthisel, Suzanne Ishaq, and Alicyn Smart at the University of Maine and Natalie Lounsbury at the University of New Hamsphire.
-We have submitted a proposal to the Northeast IPM center to fund a working group focused on tarping systems.
-This workshop will bring together researchers, farmers, and extension personnel to enhance knowledge, communications, and research on tarping systems in the Northeast.
-This proposal was submitted in November 2019 and is pending.
+We successfully submitted a proposal to the Northeast IPM center to fund a working group focused on tarping systems (award received February 2020).
+This working group has met twice and brings together around 20 researchers, farmers, and extension personnel to enhance knowledge, communications, and research on tarping systems in the Northeast.
+As part of this working group, we are compiling a report of tarping knowledge for wide dissemination.

 Through research and initial communication with farmers, researchers, and extension personnel, I have learned an incredible amount about sustainable agriculture systems in the Northeast.
 Most notably, I've found gained a huge appreciation for the farmers and extension personnel who mix innovation, skill, and their own research to ensure food production for their community.
 They do this in the midst of changing climates and increasingly aggressive pests and diseases.
 As I continue my research on this project, I am excited to continue to learn from these people.